Sam Rockwell biography

 He later attended San Francisco's High School of the Performing Arts, where at the age of 18, he made his film debut in Clown House (1988), an ill-fated thriller revolving around three brothers' fight to the death with a group of maniacal circus entertainers.

 Other stage credits include Face Divided as part of the EST Marathon series and the off-Broadway production of Goosepimples.

-Following his screen debut, Rockwell moved to New York and proceeded to make 20 more films, including Last Exit to Brooklyn (1990) and Tom Di Cillo's Box of Moonlight (1996).
+Following his screen debut, Sam moved to New York and proceeded to make 20 more films, including Last Exit to Brooklyn (1990) and Tom Di Cillo's Box of Moonlight (1996).

 Although unrewarded in his efforts, Sam continued to work in the indie-film industry.
 In John Duigan's Lawn Dogs, he starred as a lonely outsider who forms a controversial alliance with a rebellious 10-year-old girl.
 His performance earned him Best Actor awards at both the Montréal and Barcelona Film Festivals.
 He also starred opposite Steve Zahn, Harvey Fierstein and Michael Lerner in Safe Men.
 The comedy, about a pair of untalented singers who, through a case of mistaken identity, get caught up with the Jewish mafia, was a critical favorite and enjoys a loyal cult following.
-Rockwell also starred in Saul Rubinek's dark comedy Jerry and Tom as a used-car salesman who moonlights as a part-time hit man.
-The three independent films would gain him considerable notice.
+Sam also starred in Saul Rubinek's dark comedy Jerry And Tom as a used-car salesman who moonlights as a part-time hit man.
+The three independent films gained him considerable notice.